n3-rd/ohun/README.md

 3. Run development server with `npm run tauri dev` or `yarn tauri dev` or `pnpm tauri dev`
 4. Make changes and build with `npm run tauri build` or `yarn tauri build` or `pnpm tauri build`

+## Roadmap for Ohun

+The main roadmap still prioritises cross-platform compatibility, especially with Windows.
+The biggest problem plaguing the compatibility is the fact that not many tools exist for getting media metadata from Windows and Mac.
+Ohun for Linux uses playerctl to get metadata for the currently playing media, but it only works on Linux, a few workarounds exist, some very crude and not healthy for this project.
+I currently do not have a lot of time to work on this project as I am on a tight schedule but will do my best to achieve cross-compatibility in the near future.

+- **Cross compatibility**
+- Improvement in UI (some elements don't just behave...... right)
+- Better offline support (caching images for offline use)
+- Better error handling
+- Fix "Always on top" (Minor Tauri Bug)
+- Embed playerctl in the Linux binary as a sidecar so the user does not need to install it manually.

 ## License

 MIT